jupyterhub/jupyterhub-idle-culler/README.md

    and
    [ServerApp](https://github.com/jupyter-server/jupyter_server/blob/v1.9.0/jupyter_server/serverapp.py#L375)
    respectively) that that combines information from API activity, kernel activity, kernel shutdown, and terminal activity.
+This activity also covers activity of applications like RStudio running via `jupyter-server-proxy`.

 Here is a summary of what's described so far: